jminuse/lammps-fix-parameterize/README.md

 	At the prompt, type a secure passphrase
 	Retype your secure passphrase

-5. Adding a new SSH key to your GitHub account
+	- Add the SSH key to your GitHub account

 		gedit ~/.ssh/id_rsa.pub